Epigenetic profiling of menstrual blood for precision cancer detection and prevention

 Introduction

-Cancer has overtaken cardiovascular disease as the number one cause of mortality in high-income countries.
-Cancer incidence is increasing across the globe.
+Cancer has overtaken cardiovascular disease as the number one cause of mortality in high-income countries, and cancer incidence is increasing across the globe.
 Morbidity and mortality from women’s cancers, particularly breast, ovarian, and endometrial cancers, follow or exceed these general trends in cancer incidence.

 Tackling this growing cancer burden requires a multifactorial approach, including: